Wildcrafting

+Environmental impact

-There is no evidence that foraging in small amounts for personal use by people and their families has any impact on populations of plants and fungi.
-However, once a species attracts widespread commercial interest it can quickly come under pressure if sustainable harvesting and management procedures are not followed.
+Although foraging in small amounts for personal use has little impact on nonendangered populations of plants and fungi, once a species attracts widespread commercial interest it can quickly come under pressure if sustainable harvesting and management procedures are not followed.
 A case in point is Arnica, a medicinal species made into homeopathic remedies and highly popular first aid creams for bumps and bruises.
 It is now under strict protection and is included in the IUCN Red List of Threatened Species and in the Red Data Books and Red Data Lists of many European countries.
 Despite the loss of habitats, Arnica is mainly harvested from the wild.
 Dried flowers traded annually in Europe are estimated to be around 50 tonnes.
 The collection of Arnica for medicinal purposes has also caused disappearance or reduction in the size of several European populations.
 The pressure on natural sources of this plant is alleviated by a suitable use of Arnica supply in the European region, where flower heads are harvested.